DevART36/100-days-of-code/log.md

 **Thoughts**

 I think my mind will explode but learning in JS is so fun and addictive.
 Happy to know that this one of the fundamentals in web development.

+# Day 24: February 9, Tuesday

+**Today's Progress**
+Day 24 of #100DaysOfCode in #freeCodeCamp
+75 % completed in JS.
+Learned if/else ,else if,switch statements,Arrays[] and objects {}.
+Had some pretty challenges in Arrays and switch statements.
+It's so hard for me but I did my best to absurb and understand the concepts of topics.
+**Thoughts**
+Arrays and objects are so damn confusing but I did my best to understand the concept and use of the two.
+Switch and if /else statements are so fun to use.